 Next, we’ll repeat the same setup inside the Help Center:

 From the top menu bar of the Agent, click on the windows/grid icon on the right.
-Then click on Help Center.
+Then click on Guide.

-At the bottom of the page, in the Languages section, select the same set of languages as before.
+Scroll down to the Additional languages section of the page and select the same set of languages as before.

 Hit Update at the top of the page to save your settings.